Do you have an idea for the next big thing? If so, you’re already well on your way to starting a startup.

 IRR is a method VCs and other investors use to track the performance of private company investments before other profitability metrics are available.
 The internal rate of return shows the annualized percent return an investor’s portfolio company or fund has earned (or expects to earn).

-Rounds of fundraising follow certain naming conventions: “Pre-seed” comes before “seed,” which comes before “ Series A,” which is followed by B, and then down the alphabet.
+Rounds of fundraising follow certain naming conventions: “Pre-seed” comes before “seed,” which comes before “ Series A,” which is followed by series B, and then down the alphabet.
 These stages also functionally describe how mature the company is and can give investors an idea about how much financial risk they’d be taking on.

 As an early-stage startup founder, it’s normal to want to accept funding wherever you can find it.
 The true value of an investment, however, often comes from your relationships with the investors you choose to work with.